Swati-Tanu/Rest-API/README.md

 This is REST API example related to data about mobile phones.
 The entire application is contained within the `index.js` file.
 This is made using Express.js, Mongoose and MongoDB.

 ## Getting Started
 #### Since this is an example project, I'd encourage you to clone and rename this project to use for your purposes.
-It's a good starter boilerplate.
 Or you can simple use the deployed link mentioned below.

 * Clone or download the repository to your local machine.
 ## Install